Frequently asked questions

 - Using a 1000 V Megger, test the motor and leads.

-- For testing, turn off OPL detection on the drive, disconnect the motor leads from the drive, run the drive at 20Hz, 40Hz, and 60Hz, and measure output voltage phase to phase at each speed.
+- For testing, set Motor Control Type = VF2pts, Output Phase Loss = No, disconnect the motor leads from the drive, run the drive at 20Hz, 40Hz, and 60Hz, and measure output voltage phase to phase at each speed.
 You want the voltages balanced and correct for the speed you're running the drive.
 Be aware that your meter may read higher output voltage than you might expect (for example, you may measure over 500V at 60Hz) if your meter doesn't have a PWM filter.
 This is because you're measuring a PWM (Pulse Width Modulated) waveform and not true AC.
 Be sure to turn OPL detection back on after testing.

 - Go to 1.8 menu: Scroll down to Output Phase loss- Output time detect- set to 5 secs.
 Power cycle the drive and then try to run again.